cdrn/cdrn.github.io/content/blog/gauloi/gauloi.md

 In practice, they have three problems that make them unusable as a spot market.

 First, the optionality problem.
-James Prestwich [wrote about this](https://prestwi.ch) extensively.
+James Prestwich wrote about this extensively[^prestwich].
 In an HTLC swap, until funds are committed on both ends and the preimage is revealed, either party can back out.
 The worst case: your counterparty locks funds, you lock funds, and they simply... wait.
 They now hold a free option on the underlying asset for the duration of the timelock.
 Price moves in their favour?
 Complete the swap.
 Doesn't?
 Let it expire.
 You've given someone a free call option and locked your capital to do it.

 Second, the UX.
 Both parties must be online.
 Timelocks must be staggered across chains with different block times and finality guarantees.
 Reorgs can create race conditions where a preimage is revealed too close to expiry.
 You need watchtowers to enforce claims if you go offline.
 The surface area of things that can go wrong is large, and every edge case locks someone's funds for hours.